geb/geb/doc/manual/src/chapters/020-browser.md

 Default value: `false`

-If you pass any truly value as `close` option then all matching windows will be closed after the execution of the closure passed as the last argument to the `withWindow()` call.
+If you pass any *truish* value as `close` option then all matching windows will be closed after the execution of the closure passed as the last argument to the `withWindow()` call.

 ##### page